aetheris-nova/lexicanum/codices/ordos/ordo-administratorum/_index.md

 ---
-title: Ordo Administratorum
+contract: "-"
 description: The stewards of Aetheris Nova that enact the sacred will of the organization.
-type: ordos
 founding: 0
-contract: "-"
 status: active
-weight: 1
-bookCollapseSection: true
+title: Ordo Administratorum
+type: ordos
 ---

 # {{< pages/title >}}